 Dubai is regarded as the safest city in the world with a crime rate almost negligible.
-To all those who don’t believe the notion that the Dubai police travels in fancy cars, well, it is true and the range of fancy cars include Bentley, Ferrari, Audi R8, Bugatti, Lamborghini, Mercedes Benz, and Brabus to name a few. (you’ve got to see it to believe it 🙂 )
+To all those who don’t believe the notion that the Dubai police travels in fancy cars, well, it is true and the range of fancy cars includes Bentley, Ferrari, Audi R8, Bugatti, Lamborghini, Mercedes Benz, and Brabus to name a few.

 How much does it cost to travel to Dubai?

 Emirati Dirhams is the currency used in Dubai and 100 AED = $27.
 Arriving in Dubai is not a very costly affair if you’re not visiting the emirate during the famous Dubai Shopping Festival.
 However, to book at the best rates, it is better to book in advance.
-If you’re looking for economic package tours, I would recommend Rayna tours for best rates.
-They are one of the most popular local tours and are well organised.
-Or give a look at TripAdvisor reviews.
+The same works for accommodation in Dubai as well.
+If you’re looking for economic package tours, I would recommend Rayna tours or GetYourGuide for the best rates.

-You can reach Dubai from other neighbouring emirates too.
-Landing at Sharjah instead of Dubai is a much cheaper option as the road distance between the two amazing emirates is hardly 20 kilometres.
+You can reach Dubai from other neighboring emirates too.
+Landing at Sharjah instead of Dubai is a much cheaper option as the road distance between the two amazing emirates is hardly 20 kilometers.
 So, you can save money by booking a flight to Sharjah instead of Dubai directly.

 How much does public transportation cost in Dubai?

 Metro rail – Dubai has a super-efficient metro rail system.
-These driverless metro trains are the fastest and cheapest way to travel the length and breadth Dubai.
-To travel in a metro, you need to get an NOI card.
+These driverless metro trains are the fastest and cheapest way to travel the length and breadth of Dubai.
+To travel in the metro, you need to get an NOI card.
 You can’t use cash to travel.
 There are various tickets available.
-You can take a red ticket and can use it up to 10 trips or 5 daily passes at the unbelievable cost of AED1.
+You can take a red ticket and can use it up to 10 trips or 5 day passes at the unbelievable cost of AED1.

 Road transport – The taxis are frequent but costlier than buses.
 The bus transport of Dubai is very convenient.
-There are many special busses that organise exclusive Dubai tours for the tourists.
+There are many special busses that organize exclusive Dubai tours for the tourists.
 These tours give you an overview of the best attractions of the city in an economical way.
-The buses mainly serve the low-income groups and are well maintained, clean, and air conditioned.
-The average cost is 2AED per ride with a prepaid NOI card, but the buses can be a bit slow, specially during peak traffic hours.
-Check website www.rta.ae for more information of bus routes and fares.
+The buses mainly serve low-income groups and are well maintained, clean, and air-conditioned.
+The average cost is 2AED per ride with a prepaid NOI card, but the buses can be a bit slow, especially during peak traffic hours.
+Check the website www.rta.ae for more information on bus routes and fares.

 Monorail – Connecting the manmade Palm Jumeirah with the Dubai Marina, the Monorail has only 2 stations Gateway towers and Atlantis Aquaventure park and the round trip cost around 25AED.

-Abra rides – The oldest mode of transport on the Dubai creek connecting Bur Dubai with Diera, an Abra ride is a must try as it is super fun and cost you just 1Dhs to enjoy this historical ride.
+Abra rides – The oldest mode of transport on the Dubai creek connecting Bur Dubai with Deira, an Abra ride is a must-try as it is super fun and cost you just 1Dhs to enjoy this historical ride.
 If you want to charter an Abra, the cost would be Dhs100.

 How much is the cost of accommodation in Dubai?